OstapHEP/pidcalib/README.md

  - access to LHCbDirac at `cernvmfs`, see the content of `dirac-command` script in [scripts] directory
  - valid Grid proxy

-In case `/eos/lhcb/grid` is accessible directly, no Grid proxy and machinery is requred.
+- In case `/eos/lhcb/grid` is accessible directly, no Grid proxy and machinery is requred.
 In this mode, a powerfull [pathos]-based parallelization is available, activated with `-z/--parallel` keys
 ```
 pid_calib2.py --parallel
 ```

-If `/eos/lhcb/grid` is accessible directly, but inptu data are requested from the Grid, the optional conversion using the comman line flag `--useeos` is possible.
+- If `/eos/lhcb/grid` is accessible directly, but input data are requested from the Grid, the optional conversion using the comman line flag `--useeos` is possible.
 It opens a way for the parallel processing.

 [ostap]: https://github.com/OstapHEP/ostap